● The application period starts on 5 January 2022

 ● The entrance examinations will take place in May

 ● The results of the student selections will be published on 3 June 2022, 9am (Finnish time)

 ● No later than 15 July 2022, 3pm (Finnish time)

 – Accept the study place and enrol at the university

 – Send a certificate of completed degree (if you are being conditionally selected)

 Length of study and the language of the degree

 - Language of degree: Finnish or English

-Eligibility for Education
+Eligibility for education

 - if you have acquired sufficient knowledge and competence on the basis of your studies and work experience in the field, as determined by the Theatre Academy.
-In this case, you must have completed at least 60 ECTS credits worth of higher education studies in theatre art or a supporting field by the end of the application period.
-In addition, we require at least two years of full-time work in the field of theatre art (equal to 120 ECTS credits worth of studies).
+In this case, you must have completed at least 60 ECTS credits worth of higher education studies in directing or a supporting field by the end of the application period.
+In addition, we require at least two years of full-time work in the field of directing (equal to 120 ECTS credits worth of studies).
 This option is intended for applicants with an incomplete undergraduate degree, or who have completed other studies in the field of art, such as studies at the Open University.